 If there are organizations you would like to keep an eye on, this type of analysis can be used to select news sources that report on them most frequently.
 For example, Reuters articles mention the European Union, the WHO, and the United States Department of Agriculture more than any other source, so monitoring Reuters reports is likely to reveal information about those organizations.

 This type of analysis could be targeted at specific organizations that are underreported on.
 It may be beneficial to find sources that report on organizations that are reported on by relatively few major sources.
-In this list "UNICEF" is an example of such an organization.
+In this list ‘UNICEF’ is an example of such an organization.

 Sources could be compared by the number of organizations they mention as a proxy for their breadth of reporting.